+In this post, we will discuss Cheap, Kid Friendly Boredom Busters For Rainy Days!
 Ugh, don’t you just hate it when the rain starts coming down and the kids get all gloomy because they can’t play outside?
 Well, now you don’t need to worry because I’ve come up with a list of fun things you can all do inside.
 Most of them don’t even cost much either.
-Your welcome! 😉
+You’re welcome! 😉

 DIY Stain glass windows

-To do this, first, you need to collect together just five things: colored tissue paper, tracing paper, PVA glue, and black sugar paper or card and some child-safe scissors.
-Although, it can get a bit messy, so a wipeable cloth or newspaper is a good idea as well.
+To do this, first, you need to collect together just five things: colored tissue paper, tracing paper, PVA glue, black sugar paper or card, and some child-safe scissors.
+Although, it can get a bit messy, a wipeable cloth or newspaper is a good idea as well.

 Fort and a film

-Finally, if your kids are full of energy, but can’t get outside to burn it off when not set up a mission impossible style obstacle course inside instead?
-All you need is some strips of crepe paper or wool to create a laser type maze.
+Finally, if your kids are full of energy, but can’t get outside to burn it off why not set up a mission-impossible-style obstacle course inside instead?
+All you need is some strips of crepe paper or wool to create a laser-type maze.

 In fact, you can even get the kids to come up with ideas to test each other skills.
 Something that once again should keep them thoroughly amused, no matter what the weather outside is doing.